Helpful Information for LGBTQI+ Tourists considering Uganda

-Changes will come to Africa, not just cosmetic changes of laws.
-In South Africa, where lesbians are raped for corrective training, gay men were beaten, especially outside of larger towns.
+Changes will come to Africa, not just cosmetic changes in laws.
+In South Africa, where lesbians are raped for corrective training, gay men are beaten, especially outside of larger towns.
 It took time, cultural adjustments, and legislation in the West.
 The same will happen in parts of the African world, maybe even Uganda.

 President Museveni’s in an Interview with Arnie Weissman of “Travel Weekly.”